Introduction to Chicken Kabobs

 Safety Precautions

-Always handle raw chicken safely to avoid cross-contamination.
-Use separate cutting boards and utensils for raw chicken, and wash your hands thoroughly after touching it.
+Be careful with raw chicken to avoid cross-contamination.
+Use seperate cutting boards and knives, and wash your hands well after handling uncooked meat.

 Cooking Methods for Chicken Kabobs